Are you a new or returning student for FTCC’s Fall semester?

 |U.S. Military Base||Testing Control/Unit Education Officer|

 Students can retest once per tier within ten years.
-A minimum score of 75 is required to progress to the next tier of the RISE placement.
-Students who enroll in transition English or Math are not eligible to retest for the RISE placement once the transition English or Math class has started.
+A minimum score of 70 is required to progress to the next tier of the RISE placement.
+Additionally, students are not eligible to take the RISE placement while enrolled in an English or math course.

 Request Placement Scores